dougzilla32/CPKAlamofire/README.markdown

 # CancelForPromiseKit Alamofire Extensions ![Build Status]

-This project adds promises to [Alamofire](https://github.com/Alamofire/Alamofire).
+This project adds cancellable promises to [PromiseKit's Alamofire Extension].

 This project supports Swift 3.1, 3.2, 4.0 and 4.1.